object-oriented-python/object-oriented-programming/doc/source/11_further_object-oriented_features.rst

 Decorators which take arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Our :func:`make_other_expr` decorator doesn't have brackets after its name, and doesn't
+Our :obj:`make_other_expr` decorator doesn't have brackets after its name, and doesn't
 take any arguments.
 However :func:`functools.wraps` does have brackets, and takes a
 function name as an argument.
 How does this work?
 The answer is yet another
 wrapper function.
 A decorator is a function which takes a function and